 What can’t creditors do?

 - They cannot harass you; you have a duty to keep your creditors informed of your situation but that doesn’t mean they can ring you every hour, day after day.
-If you want, you can request that they only contact you in writing and make sure you open your mail.
+If you want, you can request that they only contact you in writing, but make sure you open your mail if you do this.
 You can read more about debt collection guidelines on the Financial Conduct Authority website (although this information is a bit dry).
 We also have more about your rights when dealing with creditors on our website.

-- They cannot break data protection laws, so they cannot speak to your family, friends, neighbours or an employer.
+- They cannot break data protection laws, so they cannot speak to your family, friends, neighbours or an employer without your permission.

 - They cannot stalk you on social media – see our blogpost 10 ways to stop debt collectors finding you on social media.